kpitt/zed-theme-intellij-newui/README.md

 	<a href="https://github.com/kpitt/zed-theme-intellij-newui/contributors"><img alt="GitHub Contributors" src="https://img.shields.io/github/contributors/kpitt/zed-theme-intellij-newui?style=for-the-badge&labelColor=393B40&color=24A394"></a>
 </p>

-This is a set of themes for the [Zed editor](https://zed.dev/) based on the UI colors and built-in themes from the "New UI" for the JetBrains IntelliJ platform.
-Currently, only the new Dark theme is implemented.
+This is a dark theme for the [Zed editor](https://zed.dev/) based on the UI theme and editor colors from the "New UI" for the JetBrains IntelliJ platform.
+Currently, only the new "Dark" theme is implemented, but I plan to eventually add support for the "Light" and "Light with Light Header" themes as well.

+The colors used for syntax highlighting should be an exact match to IntelliJ.
+However, some elements won't be highlighted in exactly the same way due to differences in the syntax queries.

+The UI elements are a bit trickier, but I believe this comes close enough to at least be in the _spirit_ of the JetBrains New UI.
+The Zed theme system is relatively new, and is still somewhat limited compared to the complexity of IntelliJ or even VSCode.
+The documentation is also very minimal at this point, so determining which theme color controls a particular UI element, or finding all the different ways that a particular color might be used, still requires a lot of trial-and-error and searching of the Zed source code.

+The Zed editor and its theme system are still evolving rapidly, so the behavior of the theme colors could change at any time.
+If you notice an unexpected change in the appearance after installing a Zed update, please [create a GitHub issue](https://github.com/kpitt/zed-theme-intellij-newui/issues/new/choose), preferably including screenshots of both the before and after appearance.

 ## Usage